 Third Parties.
 Disputes can sometimes arise between executors, trustees, and beneficiaries on the one hand, and necessary third parties on the other.
 These may include banks, doctors, lawyers, or other institutions which for one reason or another are involved with the estate.

-What Are Some Estate And Trust Issues That May During Litigation?
+What Are Some Estate And Trust Issues That May Arise During Litigation?

 Fiduciary complaints.
 A fiduciary is an individual vested with a high degree of responsibility.
 They are legally obligated to act in a trustworthy and honest manner.
 With respect to estates, the two most common are executors (wills) and trustees (trusts).
 Some of the common complaints raised against fiduciaries include: